Harshika-Pareek/football-performance-radar/Technical_Document.md

 ---

-## Day 1 — Environment Setup: Docker, WSL2, Kafka
+##  Environment Setup: Docker, WSL2, Kafka

 ### What we were trying to do
 Get a Kafka cluster running locally on Windows using Docker Compose,